Learning-Dashboard/LD-qma-mongo/README.md

 ```
 After the build is done the JAR file can be found at the __build/libs__ directory

+## Documentation

+You can find the technical documentation of the API [here](https://learning-dashboard.github.io/LD-qma-mongo/).

 ## Licensing
 Software licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)